bencyrus/chatterbox/docs/postgres/queues-and-worker.md

 - Business functions (supervisors/handlers): `security definer` with targeted `execute` grants to `worker_service_user`.
 - Function runner: `security invoker`; no direct table grants to the worker.

+See comprehensive guidance in [Security and Grants](security.md) for revoke/grant patterns and role boundaries.
+This section focuses on the worker-specific permissions above.

 Operational notes

 - Dequeue and processing are separate transactions to avoid infinite retry loops on failure.